karanpalts/SEIS631FinalProject/README-Project.md

 Describe your data source(s):

-* Where it comes from (URL, API, dataset name) : : This is private data from a single liquor store in Minnesota, provided by the business owner.
+* Where it comes from (URL, API, dataset name): This is private data from a single liquor store in Minnesota, provided by the business owner.
 The data was pulled from the Clover web browser, exporting daily sales totals from March 2024 to October 2025.

 * What each observation represents (unit of analysis): Each row in the file represents a single day of sales.